Statement from Steven J. Fluharty, Dean of the School of Arts and Sciences, University of Pennsylvania

 I reaffirm the School’s commitment to being a welcoming home for all.

-As has been reported, the School has canceled the professor’s scheduled courses for the spring semester, as I continue to review the situation to determine other appropriate courses of action.
+As has been reported, the School has canceled the professor’s scheduled courses for the spring semester.
+As of January 25, 2021, Professor Schuyler has retired from our faculty.